This Easy Vegetarian Bierocks Recipe comes together quickly with the help of canned biscuits.

 I remember eating these at my grandparent’s house when my aunt and uncle would come down to visit.
 This version is a little different; they actually made the dough!
-And while homemade dough is great, using premade biscuits means these can be a quick weeknight meal.
+And while the homemade dough is great, using premade biscuits means these can be a quick weeknight meal.
 Let us know what you think in the comments!

 Techniques for this Easy Bierocks Recipe